Yakobus, hamba Allah dan Tuhan Yesus Kristus,

 Ketahuilah, saudara-saudaraku yang terkasih.
 Tetapi setiap orang harus cepat mendengar, lambat berbicara dan lambat marah;

-(d) Slow to speak.
-When we are hurting or going through trials, the temptation is to complain and speak with anger and bitterness.
+(c) Slow to speak.
+When we are hurting or going through trials, the temptation is to complain and give voice to anger and bitterness.
 But when we do that we are articulating unbelief in the Redeemer.
 We are essentially saying, “I don’t trust God to bring good out of my situation.”
-We are speaking like Job who voiced his fears (Job 3:25), expressed self-pity (Job 10:1), and wished himself dead (Job 7:15, 17:13–16).
+We are speaking like Job when he voiced his fears (Job 3:25), expressed self-pity (Job 10:1), and wished himself dead (Job 7:15, 17:13–16).
 Like others who have gone through intense pain, Job blamed God for his suffering (Job 2:10, 6:4, 7:20, 27:2).

 Bacaan lebih lanjut: "Ten little known facts about Job”

-(e) Slow to anger.
-Anger is a lit stick of dynamite that can hurt us if we cling to it and hurt others if we let it loose.
-Anger is a powerful emotion that needs to be handled it with care (Eph.
-4:25).
-When we are angry, it is easy to stumble and give place to the devil (Eph.
+(d) Slow to anger.
+Anger is a lit stick of dynamite that can hurt us if we cling to it and hurt others if we let it loose (see Job 5:2, Pro.
+16:32).
+Anger is a powerful emotion that needs to be handled with care (Eph.
+4:26).
+When we allow anger to dictate our actions, it is easy to stumble and give place to the devil (Eph.
 4:27).

-There are injustices in the world that deserve a passionate response, but whenever we react with our emotions we are responding in the flesh.
-To be spirit-led, is to be slow to anger and not easily provoked.
+There are injustices in the world that deserve a passionate response, but whenever we react with our emotions, we are responding in the old way of the flesh.
+To be spirit-led is to be slow to anger and not easily provoked.

 karena kemarahan manusia tidak mencapai kebenaran Allah.